 AIGA Honolulu Initiatives

 Hawaii’s 5-O design competition seeks to celebrate graphic design excellence in all its forms.
-Eligible projects — including identities, printed pieces, web sites or motion graphics — will be judged by the merit of their design.
+Eligible projects — including identities, branding, printed collateral, environmental design, websites or motion graphics — are evaluated by three nationally recognized judges by the merit of their design.
+Regardless of the number of entries we receive, only 50 winners are chosen.

 Design LAB was founded to provide an intensive weekend workshop for high school students interested in design.
 Professional designers gain a rewarding mentorship experience.
 Ten years later, the program is still going strong.